Music Time for Spotify

 Like a song from the status bar by pressing the "♡" button, which helps us improve your song recommendations and adds that song to your Liked Songs playlist on Spotify.

-Click the “🎧” icon in the status bar then Music Time Dashboard to generate an in-editor report of your top songs, artists, and genres by productivity score.
+Open the Music Time view then expand the dropdown menu next to your email address.
+Click Dashboard to generate an in-editor report of your top songs and artists by productivity score.

 Discover how the underlying metrics of music (including tempo, loudness, speechiness, energy, and valence) impact how you code.

 Music Time is built on our Code Time plugin.
 With Code Time, you can track and visualize your time spent coding, top projects, work-life balance, and more.
 Visit your dashboard to see visualizations of your Code Time data.

 Share your top songs on Facebook, Twitter, WhatsApp, and Tumblr by clicking on the share icon next to a song in the playlist tree.
 You can also Connect Slack to share songs with your team.